COACH'S CORNER

 https://www.littleleague.org/diamondleader/

-with the 2024 season, completion of the NFH Concussion Training AND Little
+completion of the NFH Concussion Training AND Little League Diamond Leader Program AND Abuse Awareness training

-coach and/or manager to be eligible to participate at any level of the Little
+will be required for any coach and/or manager to be eligible to participate at

-League International Tournament.
+any level of the Little League International Tournament.

-send all training certificates to Tim Jabs
+Please send all training certificates to the following people:

-AND your division coordinator:
+division coordinator:

-requires the above-listed training for all Managers and Assistants. **
+**DTQ requires the above-listed training for all

 Accident